Last Updated On: 20/12/2021 at 12:59

 Requirements for Entry into Greece from Malta

-If you are travelling from Malta to Greece, you will be required to present a certificate indicating a negative Covid-19 PCR test result, taken up to 72 hours prior to your arrival in Greece.
+If you are travelling from Malta to Greece, you will be required to present a certificate indicating a negative Covid-19 PCR test result, taken up to 72 hours prior to your arrival in Greece, or a negative result of a rapid antigen test taken up to 24 hours prior to your arrival in Greece.
 This certificate should be written in English, clearly showing your name and passport or ID card number.
 This test is mandatory for all travelers over the age of 5 years.

-If you have tested positive for Covid-19 from 2 to 9 months prior to your travels, you will not be required to present a negative test certificate.
-This can be proved either by presenting a positive PCR molecular or an antigen test result performed by an authorized laboratory or a medical certificate confirming that the holder was tested positive with SARS-CoV-2 virus infection.
+If you have tested positive for Covid-19 from 2 to 9 months prior to your travels, you may present a positive PCR molecular or an antigen test result performed by an authorized laboratory or a medical certificate confirming that you tested positive with SARS-CoV-2 virus infection.

 Forms and Declarations

-You will be required to submit a passenger locator form electronically at least a day before entering the country.
+You will be required to submit a passenger locator form electronically prior to your arrival in Greece.
 The online form may be found at this link.

 For the latest information regarding entry regulations and public health measures which are currently in effect in Greece, please click here.

 For the latest information regarding entry regulations for Malta, please click here.